Terry Shumpert: Professional career

 A second-round pick in the 1987 MLB Draft by the Kansas City Royals, Shumpert would make his Major League Baseball debut with the Kansas City Royals on May 1, 1990.
 He last appeared in a Major League game during the 2003 season.
 Shumpert hit .252 during his MLB career in 854 games, with 49 homers, 223 RBI and 85 steals.

 Personal life

 Shumpert's son, Nick, a shortstop, was drafted by the Detroit Tigers in the seventh round of the 2015 MLB draft.
 Nick chose to head to junior college and was drafted and signed by the Atlanta Braves in 2016 MLB draft.
-Nick is an American professional baseball infielder for the Cleburne Railroaders of the American Association of Professional Baseball.
+Nick is an American professional baseball infielder for the Sioux City Explorers of the American Association of Professional Baseball.

 Although it has been reported that Mookie Betts is a nephew of Shumpert, they are actually first cousins once removed, as Shumpert is a first cousin to Betts' mother, Diana.
 In 2004, Shumpert worked extensively with Betts while playing in Tennessee for the Nashville Sounds.